FTBpro/go-workshop/coolfacts/docs/ex4-initial-client.md

 }
 ```

-Currently, there is only one command `commandGetAllFacts` which is a const for "getAllFacts".
+Currently, there is only one command `commandGetFacts` which is a const for "getFacts".

 ## Step 1 - client.go - implement the client
 Take a look in the file and notice that we have a `client` struct and initializer.
-When the user will send an input `"getAllFacts"`,
+When the user will send an input `"getFacts"`,
-the client's method `GetAllFacts` will be called, and the client will call the server getFacts API.
-You will implement the method `GetAllFacts`
+the client's method `GetFacts` will be called, and the client will call the server getFacts API.
+You will implement the method `GetFacts`

 - <img src="https://user-images.githubusercontent.com/5252381/204141574-767eba62-e9dd-4bc1-9d45-03bef68812aa.jpg" width="18">Fill struct `getFactsResponse`
   - This struct represents the JSON response from the client, and we will use it for deserializing the server's response-body into a convenient struct.
 Add fields corresponding to the response.
 Reminder, the response looks like this: